-12. The below summary is to describe any exceedances and potential issues which were observed during the monitoring period year 2021.
+12. The below summary is to describe any exceedances and potential issues which were observed during the monitoring period year 2023.

 Regarding shadow flicker impact, Thailand has no standard on shadow flicker impact.
 However, according to the EHS Guidelines for Wind Energy (August 7, 2015), it is recommended that the predicted duration of shadow flicker effects at receptors should not exceed 30 hours per year and 30 minutes per day.
 As results of shadow flicker models in a worst-case scenario, there were total nine receptors predicted to exceed these standards.

-The project conducted site survey on the affected receptors, and it was found that there were six receptors which had tree covering/window shading/rooftop covering up to 80% on the window facing to the WTGs, and other three receptors had no window facing to the WTGs.
-The project also conducted shadow flicker site-specific assessments in the summer months (March-May) at all nine affected receptors.
-It was found that some shadow flickers were not occurred as predicted because there were a lot of cloud or no sufficient wind for continually rotating turbine blades.
+The project conducted site survey on the affected receptors as well as shadow flicker sitespecific assessments in the summer months (March-May) at all nine affected receptors.
+As the results of assessments, it was found that some shadow flickers were not occurred as predicted because there were a lot of cloud or no sufficient wind for continually rotating turbine blades.
 However, the project conducted the community stakeholder consultations to assess the impact at all identified affected sensitive receptors.
 The results were shown that all the sensitive receptors had no concern on shadow flicker impact.
 Details of shadow flickers are provided in Appendix 4 (The Shadow Flicker Management Report).